BDCC’s Future Leaders Program

 During Legislative Day, Future Leaders take a lead role in legislative meetings!
 They tell their stories and advocate for important legislation at the State level.

-THIS IS NOT AN HASDC PROGRAM; ALL EXPENSES PAID BY THE HEMOPHILIA COUNCIL OF CALIFORNIA.
+THIS IS NOT AN HASDC PROGRAM; ALL EXPENSES PAID BY THE BLEEDING DISORDERS COUNCIL OF CALIFORNIA.

 WHO CAN APPLY?